Cyber Essentials Explained: Protect Your Business Against Cyber Attacks

 - Change all default passwords before device are distributed and used

-- Use two-factor authentication (2FA) such as a code sent to your phone which you must enter in addition to your password
+- Use multi-factor authentication (MFA) such as a code sent to your phone which you must enter in addition to your password

 3. Control who has access to your data and services